Tharamani: Educational and research institutions

 Japanese School Educational Trust of Chennai (チェンナイ補習授業校 Chennai Hoshū Jugyō Kō), a weekend Japanese school, is at American International School Chennai.
 It moved to AIS Chennai in 2003.

 Transport

 There is a bus terminus in Tharamani.
 There are also two MRTS in the area, Thiruvanmiyur and Taramani.

 Film City

 The MGR Film City was constructed in Tharamani in 1996.
-The Film City was a major project of Tamil Nadu Chief Minister J. Jayalalitha during her first term in office.
+The Film City was a major project of Tamil Nadu Chief Minister J. Jayalalithaa during her first term in office.
 Recently, there have been news reports that it is being converted into a "Knowledge Park".

 Religion

 There are several temple, mosque and churches in the area.